 - Constant pain on one side of the rear

 - Shooting pain down leg

-Unlike other methods that call for cutting bone and weakening the spine, or large surgical incisions that can lead to painful scarring, the Deuk endoscopic method can repair your sciatica and minimize recovery time, in some cases to less than a week!
+Unlike other methods that call for cutting bone and weakening the spine, or large surgical incisions that can lead to painful scarring, the Deuk endoscopic method can repair your sciatica and minimize recovery time, in some cases reducing recovery time to less than a week!
 No hospital stay is required, vastly reducing the risk of infection, and the surgery is done on-site to keep hassle to a minimum for our valued patients.
 Patients leave our facility the same day to recover in the comfort of their own home.